 The error can also occur, whilst sending large messages over slow network link:

 This problem arises because the ActiveMQ message broker continuously checks for activity on a socket, and whilst building a large message in the TCP socket buffer, the inactivity monitor will time out

-maxInactivityDuration=300000 value to a greater number or 0 to disable it all together.
+maxInactivityDuration value to a number greater than 300000 or set it to 0 to disable it all together:

 Remote Agent Communication with the Server

 The first step is determine at which stage the failure is occurring.
 For example, is the issue that the remote agent can't be started or that the artifact can't be transferred?
 In which case the problem is coming from the HTTP.
 Otherwise, a JMS issue.

 The remote agent uses the base URL stored in its configuration to access Bamboo and not the base URL defined in Bamboo.
 Check agent's log for a line similar to the following: